episensor/node-red-contrib-epi-aws-s3/README.md

 # @episensor/epi-aws-s3

-An EpiSensor [Node-RED](http://nodered.org) node to download files from an Amazon S3 bucket.
+EpiSensor [Node-RED](http://nodered.org) nodes for Amazon S3 - download and upload files from/to S3 buckets.

 ## Install